GreyHat2/GreyHat2/README.md

 About me:

-- 🔭 I’m currently working on projects
+- 🔭 I’m currently busy with school
-- 🌱 I’m currently learning js
 - 👯 I’m looking to collaborate
 - 📫 How to reach me: null
 - 😄 Pronouns: He/Him